Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/19-Use the Azure Pricing Calculator.md

 - https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/pricing-calculator

-## You have successfully completed this lab.
+## Congratulation you have successfully completed this lab.
 Proceed with the next lab.